Mexborough and Swinton Times June 16

 Victim of Pain.

-Judgement was given in applicants favour in a case at Doncaster County Court yesterday, when application for the continuance of the payment of 30 shillings a week compensation was made on behalf of a Conisborough minor, against the Amalgamated Denaby Collieries Ltd
+Judgement was given in applicants favour in a case at Doncaster County Court yesterday, when application for the continuance of the payment of 30 shillings a week compensation was made on behalf of a Conisborough miner, against the Amalgamated Denaby Collieries Ltd

 Mr J. Neal, for the applicant, said on November 25, 1938, the man suffered injury to his right shoulder, apparently having strained himself while lifting a tub.
 He finished the shift and went home when he complained of pain in his shoulder.
 The next day he tried to get up to go to work, but he could not dress.